nickboucart/realbrowserlocusts/README.md

     pip install realbrowserlocusts

-Once installed, simple make a locustfile.py as per usual, but instead of inheriting your locust from HttpLocust, instantiate a FirefoxLocust, ChromeLocust or PhantomJSLocust as you which.
+Once installed, simple make a locustfile.py as per usual, but instead of inheriting your locust from HttpLocust, instantiate a FirefoxLocust, ChromeLocust, HeadlessChromeLocust or PhantomJSLocust as you which.

 These locusts expose a self.client object, that is actually a selenium.webdriver, it will understand all the usual methods.
 The client also exposes a self.client.wait object, that is a selenium's WebDriverWait.
 A last method that is exposed by the client is the self.client.timed_event_for_locust method, that can be used to group a number of browser actions togehter, and time them in locust.